Sign up for our newsletter! Register Today!

 Back to Top

-WYOMING: Allowed/Vet supervision
+WYOMING: Allowed/Vet Supervision

 In an email dated 1.24.20 the WY State Board of Veterinary Medicine responded: “Under Wyoming statute, any practice concerning an animal’s health needs to be done by a Wyoming licensed veterinarian or a person who is supervised by a Wyoming licensed veterinarian.
 The type of supervision is not specified.
 The veterinarian would take responsibility for any of their supervisees’ actions”